T1 TimeStream

 Reflection

-Looking back, both the Web team and the UI team put significant effort into this project.
+Looking back, both the Web team and the AR UI team put significant effort into this project.
 It was our first time working on an AR experience.
-To make the website and AR work together effectively, we focused on three strategies to shorten the time it takes for users to become familiar with T1 TimeStream: modular information scanning, a bridge page, and spatial orientation cues.
+To help users get comfortable with T1 TimeStream quickly, we focused on three strategies: modular layout, a bridge page, and on-site orientation cues.
 Revisiting the work for this case study, I still feel these were the right calls.